Mithsril/MithMaps/README.md

-Use the "Launch MithMaps" .bat to open the mod.
+Use the "Launch MithMaps" .bat to open the mod

 The mod uses the file extension '.mith', which can be added in: